asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Chunking Strategies/Chunking Strategies.md

 **Section sources**
 - [base.py](file://markdown_chunker/chunker/strategies/base.py#L1-L380)

-## Code Strategy
+## CodeAware Strategy
-The Code Strategy specializes in handling documents with large amounts of code, preserving code block atomicity while maintaining context with surrounding text.
+The CodeAware Strategy is a unified approach that combines the functionality of the former Code and Mixed strategies, specializing in handling documents with code content while maintaining context with surrounding text.
 This strategy is ideal for technical documentation, API references, and tutorials with code examples.

 ### Purpose and Logic
-The Code Strategy identifies code blocks and segments content around them, creating separate chunks for code and associated explanatory text.
+The CodeAware Strategy identifies code blocks and segments content around them, creating separate chunks for code and associated explanatory text.
 Code blocks are kept atomic (never split) to preserve their integrity, while large text segments may be split at sentence boundaries.
 The strategy extracts metadata such as programming language, function names, and class names from code blocks to enhance context.
+It also handles mixed content types by detecting and preserving other elements like lists and tables.

 ### Implementation Details
 The strategy traverses the AST by first extracting code blocks from the Stage 1 results, then segmenting the content around these blocks.
 It creates alternating text and code segments, processing each according to its type.
 Code segments are always kept intact, while text segments are split only if they exceed the maximum chunk size.
+The strategy also detects and preserves other content elements like lists and tables.

 ### Context Preservation
 The strategy preserves context by grouping explanatory text with relevant code blocks.
 When a code block is surrounded by text, the text is included in the same chunk or adjacent chunks to maintain the relationship between code and explanation.